dan-albuquerque/dan-albuquerque/README.md

 # Hi there!

 <p>- 👋 I’m @dan-albuquerque</p>
-<p>- 🌱 I’m currently learning: Data analysis, C language, django framework, that is a bit of everything😅</p>
+<p>- 🌱 I’m currently learning: C language, django framework, that is a bit of everything😅</p>
 <p>- 🚀 Pursuing a degree in computer science at Cesar School, so I'm trying to learn as much as I can and search for my calling in this field😁 </p>

 <div align="center">